TOP PURPOSE LEADERS…

 IN AN ONLINE EVENT LIKE NO OTHER

-For the first time ever, the Engage for Good Conference is coming to you in a content-packed, online event unlike anything you’ve attended before.
-Our theme this year is ‘Awaken Impact’ and this exciting event is designed to help you do just that.
-Awaken Impact in your communications.
+For the first time ever, the Engage for Good Conference was a content-packed, online event unlike anything we’ve produced before.
+The theme this year was ‘Awaken Impact’ and this exciting event was designed to help attendees do just that.
+Awaken Impact in communications.
 Awaken Impact with consumers.
 With employees.
 With the C-suite.
 With key partners.
 The world is seeing business quickly pivot to purpose-focused initiatives amidst the pandemic.
-And you have an unparalleled opportunity to be a part of the conversation like never before.
+And organizations have an unparalleled opportunity to be a part of the conversation like never before.

 SVP/CCO, Levi Strauss & Co.

 As Chief Communications Officer of Levi Strauss & Co., Kelly McGinnis is responsible for managing the global Corporate Affairs function at the 160-year old apparel company.
 In this capacity, she oversees corporate media relations, executive, internal and stakeholder communications, government affairs and community affairs.
 Kelly reports to CEO Chip Bergh.
 During her tenure, LS&Co. had a successful IPO in March 2019 and has taken bold stands on gun violence prevention, voter registration, immigration and equality to name a few of the company’s values-driven stances.

 Previously, Kelly was the vice president of global communications at Dell.
 Prior to joining Dell, she served as general manager of Fleishman-Hillard’s San Francisco office after working with the firm in various capacities in St. Louis and San Antonio.
 Earlier in her career, Kelly led corporate communications for drugstore.com.

 Kelly is a two-time Silver Anvil award recipient.
 She holds a master’s degree in public administration from the University of Washington and a bachelor’s degree from Miami University in Oxford, Ohio.